darccio/go-ulid/README.md

 ## Go

 I just ported it to see how fast would be the same algorithm in Go.
+Also, it is cryptographically secure using crypto/rand.

 ### Installation